Koha backup is not only a technical task. It is the safety plan for your library system.

 Simple Backup Schedule for Small Libraries

-A small library does not need a complex enterprise backup system, but it does need consistency.
-A backup that never gets tested is only a hope.
-A tested restore is a real recovery plan.
+A small library does not need a complex enterprise backup system.
+However, it does need consistency.

 | Backup Task | Recommended Frequency |